 The Company has established a separately-constituted Audit Committee.
-The Committee comprises Stephen G Gemell, Committee Chairman, and Ian W Ross.
+The Committee comprises Stephen G Gemell, Committee Chairman, Gavan H Farley and John T Shaw.
+The Charter of the Audit Committee is published on the Company's website.

 Principle Five

 Make Timely and Balanced Disclosure